ENGN2912B-2018/ex14-gnuplot/README.md

 ## Compiling programs with the Gnuplot-iostream interface

+To build a program that includes this support, simply copy the "gnuplot-iostream.h" file from the project's GitHub repository.
+Place this file in your directory and make sure that it can be found by the compiler.
+If you place the file in a separate folder, you will need to include this directory.

-Gnuplot-iostream uses Boost and therefore requires including the Boost.Iostreams library.
+Gnuplot-iostream uses Boost and therefore requires including Boost's iostreams, filesystem, and system libraries.
+Using the instructions from the examples in [ex14-boost](https://github.com/ENGN2912B-2018/ex14-boost), you should be able to compile the program.